Can I Use a Trademarked Word: Everything You Need to Know

 How Should a Trademark Be Used?

 To legally use a trademark in a business setting, you must use the correct symbol with it.
 If the trademark is registered with the USPTO, the symbol ® should appear after the mark.
 For unregistered trademarks, TM (trademark) or SM (servicemark) should appear instead of the ® symbol.
 The trademark must appear as it's listed in the USPTO registry.
 If you're using a trademark in a non-commercial context, you don't have to include the symbol.
 You may want to capitalize it or put it in italics to indicate that it is a trademark.

 If you need help determining if you can use a trademarked word, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.